peter88213/nvhelp-en/source/tree_context_menu.rst

 Deletes the selected plot line/plot point.

 .. caution::
-   Be aware, there is no “Undo” feature.
+   Be aware, there is no "Undo" feature.
 If you delete a plot line, all its plot points will be deleted, too.